niazbf/deep-learning-challenge/README.md

-Overview of the Analysis
+Overview of the Analysis =
-The purpose of this analysis is to develop a deep learning model that predicts the success of Alphabet Soup's charitable funding efforts.
+This analysis aims to develop a deep learning model that predicts the success of Alphabet Soup's charitable funding efforts.
 The goal is to create a model that accurately classifies potential recipients of funding as likely to be successful or unsuccessful, enabling more informed and efficient allocation of resources.

 Results